Q. Does everyone get a secondary?

 Q. What are the skills or characteristics that you are looking for?

 A. Personal characteristics and learning skills are as important as demonstrated excellence in academic performance.
 We look for evidence of commitment to acquiring an excellent knowledge base and to developing learning and problem-solving skills that will sustain life-long learning.
-Applicants must demonstrate a commitment to serves others and to society in general.
+Applicants must demonstrate a commitment to serve others and to society in general and exposure, to the extent possible, to diverse communities and groups.
 Finally, applicants should demonstrate well-informed and carefully explored reasons for seeking a career in medicine.

 Q. What does a Pass/Fail grading system mean?

 A. Pass/Fail grading at the Pritzker School of Medicine is a true pass/fail for years 1, 2, and 4.
-Third year — the clerkships — is a “graded” year with the grades of Honors, High Pass, Pass, and Fail.
-All four years are uncurved.
+Third year — the clerkship year — is a “graded” year with the grades of Honors, High Pass, Pass, and Fail.
+All four years are uncurved and competency-based.
 You are evaluated on your mastery of the material, not your mastery compared to others in the class.
+There is no limit on the number of students who can receive an Honors grade on a particular clerkship.
 These qualities — pass/fail and uncurved grading — result in a highly collaborative learning environment.

 Q. Do you have options for dual degrees?

 A. Opportunities for dual degrees abound at the University of Chicago.
 We value interdisciplinary study and enable it whenever we can, and the immediate proximity of the medical school to the University campus makes pursuing such opportunities simple.
+Students typically apply during the third year of medical school for these programs.
 Read more about the various options here.

 Q. Do you give out scholarships?